 June 4, 2018.
 The day was spent touring the Bohuslän coast of Sweden, stopping first at tiny Grundsund.

-Fiskebäckskil was well worth a detour down the peninsula.
+Further on was Fiskebäckskil, well worth the detour down the peninsula.

 We spotted a windmill on our walk back to the car.
 Every one of these coastal towns seems to have an old-fashioned windmill.